Core-periphery structure in networks: a statistical exposition: Computation

-Clearly the first term doesn't depend on the core so it follows that the core should be selected as the $K$ nodes with largest degree.
-They generalize this to the case when $K$ is unknown by adding nodes to the core in decreasing order of degree and keeping the core which corresponds to the largest value of the objective function.
-The author shows that this approach takes $O(n^2)$ time, which comes from computing the degrees of all nodes, and further claims that the method can find the core of a network with $n=50,000$ in under one second.
+The first term does not depend on the core so it follows that the core should be the $K$ nodes with largest degree.
+This generalizes to the case when $K$ is unknown by adding nodes to the core in decreasing order of degree and keeping the core which corresponds to the largest value of the objective function.
+This algorithm runs in $O(n^2)$ time, and finds the core of a network with $n=50,000$ in under one second.
+While the particular form of the objective function in (\ref{eq:lip}) lends itself to a node-ordering algorithm, in general, it is unknown when the node-ordering paradigm adequately approximates the global maximum.

-Lastly, maximization of a likelihood admits an entirely new suite of tools to solve it.
-Since the CP labels can be thought of as missing or hidden data, the Expectation-Maximization (EM) algorithm \cite{dempster1977maximum} is a natural choice \citep[e.g.,][]{snijders1997,Newmann2015}.
-Bayesian methods like Markov Chain Monte Carlo \citep[e.g.,][]{geyer1991} or Variational Bayes \citep[e.g.,][]{kingma2013} are other popular choices when working with likelihoods.
-See Section 3.4 for a further discussion on Bayesian methods.

-As a case study, consider the work of \cite{shen2021} which uses the likelihood-based approach to allow for multiple cores and multiple edges between a pair of nodes.
-Here we present a simplified version of the method for only a single core and binary edges.
-The authors consider a DCSBM to model CP structure.
+Lastly, likelihood maximization allows for an even broader set of computational procedures.
+Since the CP labels can be thought of as missing or hidden data, the Expectation-Maximization (EM) algorithm \cite{dempster1977maximum} is a natural choice for likelihood maximization \cite[e.g.,][]{snijders1997,Newmann2015}.
+Bayesian methods like Markov Chain Monte Carlo \cite[e.g.,][]{geyer1991} or Variational Bayes \cite[e.g.,][]{kingma2013} are other popular choices when working with likelihoods.
+See Section \ref{sec:bayes} for a further discussion on Bayesian methods.
+As a case study, consider Shen et al. \cite{shen2021} which uses the likelihood-based approach to allow for multiple cores and multiple edges between a pair of nodes.
+Here we present a simplified version for a single core and binary edges.
+The authors consider a DCSBM to model the CP structure.
 If the probability of a core-core or core-periphery edge is $p_c$ and periphery-periphery edge is $p_p$, then the likelihood is

-From here, the authors propose a greedy algorithm to maximize the likelihood which they apply to networks of up to 80,000 nodes.
+Then the authors propose a greedy algorithm to maximize (\ref{eq:shen}) and apply it to networks with up to $80,000$ nodes.